markjprice/cs12dotnet8/docs/errata/improvements.md

 foreach (Category c in categories)
 ```

-On Page 548, in the code for step 1, I will add some comments, as shown in the following code:
+On page 548, in the code for step 1, I will add some comments, as shown in the following code:
 ```cs
 // Calling ToQueryString does not execute against the database.
 // LINQ to Entities just converts the LINQ query to an SQL statement.